HostiServer

 ssh user@your_server_ip

-Tip: Create a separate user and disable root SSH login in /etc/ssh/sshd_config
+Tip: Create a separate user and disable root SSH login in /etc/ssh/sshd_config for better security.

 Update system packages: